florinpatrascu/nimble_zta/README.md

 # NimbleZTA

-Add [Zero Trust](https://learn.microsoft.com/en-us/security/zero-trust/zero-trust-overview) Authentication (ZTA) to your Plug/Phoenix web apps.
+Add [Zero Trust](https://learn.microsoft.com/en-us/security/zero-trust/zero-trust-overview) Auth (ZTA) to your Plug/Phoenix web apps.
 In a nutshell, if you are running applications inside your private cloud, you can use your cloud provider to identify and control access to your app, so you can focus on your application logic.

 `nimble_zta` is a collection of strategies for different providers.
 CloudFlare, Google Cloud Platform, and Tailscale are currently supported, with additional HTTP Basic Auth and Pass Through strategies available for development and testing.
 [Read the docs for more information](https://hexdocs.pm/nimble_zta).